LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-validation/validation-controller.rst.txt

 #. ``newEvent`` is saved
 #.
 A 303 redirect response is returned, redirecting the user to ``/events``

 The request creates an ``Event`` object using data from the incoming request.
-Regardless of what the data looks like, the new object is "saved" to the data layer.
+Regardless of what the data looks like, the new object is saved to the data layer.
 The user could submit an empty form, with no name or description filled in, and our code would be happy to create an ``Event`` and save it.
 Similarly, a user could submit the full text of the massive novel "War and Peace" as the description.
 This isn't great.

 .. admonition:: Note